ejrgilbert/whamm/docs/src/intro/syntax/arith.md

 # Arithmetic #

 Arithmetic is fundamental to computation.
-`whamm!` defines a number of arithmetic operators on the primitive types.
+`Whamm` defines a number of arithmetic operators on the primitive types.

 ## Integer types ##

 ```
-i32 a;
+var a: i32;
 a = 0;
 a++;       // increment == 1
 a--;       // decrement == 0